-In spring of 2018 I traveled to Ireland with a small group of basket makers.
+In spring of 2018 I traveled to Ireland with a small group of basket makers led by Jo Campbell-Amsler.
 It was an absolutely delightful adventure and I was completely charmed by the country.
-The beautiful landscape, friendly people, ancient architecture and old stone walls enclosing tiny spring lambs bouncing over lush green pastures everywhere we went, made for as enchanting a place as one could imagine.
+The beautiful landscape, friendly people and ancient architecture made for as enchanting a place as one could imagine.

 Our group took two workshops with well known Irish basket makers, Allison Fitzgerald and Joe Hogan.
 These provided me the opportunity to learn a good deal about the weaving techniques of traditional willow basketry which is very different from my bark work.
 Willow rod basketry is done from cultivated cuttings, generally one year old shoots, and is a centuries old traditional craft.
 Many different cultivars of willow have been developed over the years which offer varied selections of length, diameter, colors and flexibility.
 The finished baskets are amazingly strong, functional and very beautiful.
 Being a self-taught bark weaver working in solitude throughout my career, I very much enjoyed the experience of gaining age-old basketry skills from two traditional master makers.
 Both Allison and Joe do beautiful contemporary work, as well, but they honed their weaving skills in the old basket making traditions of the region.